ben-marlin/rpsbuttons/target/classes/edu/guilford/README.md

 Your repo will come with the image files `blank.png`, `leftpaper.png`, etc. saved in your `resource` folder.
 This is standard practice in Java - any files that are not Java code is saved in this folder.
 Unfortunately, reference to these files in any context is pretty arcane, but putting them in the resources folder makes it at least understandable.

-The difficulty is caused by the nature of Java.
+One difficulty is caused by the nature of Java.
 In most languages, code is compiled by a compiler completely set up for the particular machine it's on (if this doesn't match your experience with video games, suffice to say I'm avoiding a lot of detail here).
 Java instead works with something called the "Java Virtual Machine" that makes the same code run on any platform.
 Consequently, as your code is compiled, a copy is made... somewhere.
 We have to trust the Virtual Machine to handle the location of resources in a consistent manner.

 ## Adding References to Your Files